🦺

 ✅ Vetted Professional referrals & Caregiver Support

-✅ OT assessments and court ready reports for medical malpractice and personal injury lawyers.
+✅ OT assessments and court ready reports for medical complex malpractice and personal injury lawyers.

-Before putting any grab bar up or investing in any renovation or remodel, start with a clinically informed Home Accessibility Assessment by a licensed Occupational Therapist (OT) who is CAPS certified and trained in accessibility design.
+Before you install a grab bar or invest in a remodel, start with a clinically informed Home Accessibility Assessment by a licensed Occupational Therapist (OT) who is CAPS certified and trained in accessibility design.

-This proactive step helps prevent costly mistakes, unsafe layouts, and overlooked details that can affect comfort, safety, and the long-term use of your home.
+This proactive step helps prevent unsafe layouts, costly mistakes, and missed details that can affect comfort and long-term use.

 What sets Adaptable Abodes apart is the clinical expertise behind every recommendation.